 Drink world-class coffee on every corner

 How could we start with anything other than coffee?
 Order it from an impossibly small hole-in-the-wall, with a side of cult-status katsu sando or served in an edible biscuit cup.
 Try it spiked with butterscotch at Baguette Studios, sip $2.50 filter until midnight at Butcher's Diner or grab a cup in the no-photo zone that is Dukes.
-Then tour your way through our guide to Melbourne's best iced coffees.
+Then tour your way through Melbourne's best accessible cafes and bakeries.

 A person's hand holding a coffee cup